anhumandev/feos/README.md

 current version: V0.1

 # How to test it myself?
+First clone it with git <code>git clone https://github.com/anhumandev/feos</code>
-Just run getfebin.sh (dont forget to add chmod +x to it), it auto made all things and ended up with an .img file.
+Just run getfeimg.sh (dont forget to add chmod +x to it), it auto made all things and ended up with an .img file.

 # About Source
 ## BOOT